New state bill could close Mesa Verde and end private prisons throughout California

 The city’s actions led many to believe Mesa Verde would not legally be allowed to remain open.

-Following McFarland cancelling its agreement with U.S. Immigration and Customs Enforcement, it appeared that the agency would not be allowed to enter into an agreement with another city or county to keep it open.
+After McFarland canceled its agreement with U.S. Immigration and Customs Enforcement, it appeared that the agency would not be allowed to enter into an agreement with another city or county to keep it open.

 But AB 32 could stand in the way of a contract extension.